 - Custom TLS certificates can be installed from other certificate authorities.

-Note that our TLS implementation is SNI based, which means some legacy browsers will not be fully supported in their access to pages served over TLS.
+VIP’s TLS implementation is SNI based, which means some legacy browsers will not be fully supported in their access to pages served over TLS.

 Whole-site HTTPS is enabled for all sites by default.
-This means all front-end and all admin traffic requesting the site over an insecure HTTP protocol will be redirected to HTTPS.
+This means that all front-end and all admin traffic requesting the site over an insecure HTTP protocol will be redirected to HTTPS.